frontendpole/projekt-laterna/README.md

+# Projekt Laterna

-# Hi!
+Hi!
 Thanks for checking out this repository. :)

 This is a react website made for Studio Cudak.